ncsa/GenomicsCortextVarNextflow/README.md

 **Figure 3:** Example of reference fasta list textfile

+### Cortex_Var Binary Preparation
+This workflow requires the user to have some prior knowledge about cortex_var, so this section will be brief.
+Cortex_var requires the user to have cortex_var binaries already made, specific to color and k-mer.
+To do this, the user can refer to the [**`INSTALL`**](https://github.com/iqbal-lab/cortex/blob/master/INSTALL) file in the [cortex_var repository](https://github.com/iqbal-lab/cortex).

+For each step, here is the guide to how many colors is needed:
+**Note:** n is the number of samples (1 sample requires 2 reads).
+So in the case of 2 samples there would be 4 reads, and the value of n is 2.

+- Step 1: 1 color
+- Step 2: 1 color
+- Step 3: n color(s)
+- Step 4: 1 color
+- Step 5: n + 2 colors
+- Step 6 without reference: n + 1 colors
+- Step 6 with reference: n + 2 colors

 ### Nextflow.config parameters

 The workflow is controlled by modifying nextflow.config file.
+**Note:** String parameters **always** need quotation marks ("") in the beginning and end of the string.

 **`nextflowDir`**